General Instructions

 Please include a list of technique and repertoire that you have studied in high school.
 If you are a transfer student include your college repertoire as well.

-If you have questions or would like to schedule a ZOOM session, please contact:
+If you have questions in the Piano area, please contact:

-Dr. Colleen Hunter, Instructor of Applied Piano at hunterc@gonzaga.edu.Vocal/Choral
+Dr. Colleen Hunter, Instructor of Applied Piano at hunterc@gonzaga.edu.

 Vocal auditions require two video-recorded pieces.
 We welcome a wide variety of music, such as art songs, folk songs, hymns, arias, musical theater, and gospel.
 English is appropriate for one or both selections.
+You may use a live pianist or a recorded piano accompaniment.
+If using a recorded accompaniment, please make sure it includes only piano and does not have any backing vocals.
 If you sing in a foreign language, we welcome one or more selections in another language.
-In-person scholarship auditions will be offered on Saturday, January 28, 2023 at the Myrtle Woldson Recital Hall on Gonzaga's campus.
+In-person scholarship auditions will be offered on Saturday, February 10, 2024 from 8am-2pm at the Myrtle Woldson Recital Hall on Gonzaga's campus.

 Dr. Meg Stohlmann, Director of Choirs & Vocal Studies, Concert Choir, Chamber Singers, & Glee Club at stohlmann@gonzaga.edu.Composition